CUSTOMER SERVICE INTERUPTION - TUE 12 DEC

 - necessary site controls, such as tree protection, sediment controls and site fencing

 - specific requirements before the issue of an occupation certificate

 At certain stages of construction, mandatory building inspections are required to ensure building standards are being met and the development complies with the approval.
 The type and number of inspections are prescribed by the Environmental Planning and Assessment Regulation 2000.

 Inspections are mandatory, and if they are not passed as satisfactory, an occupation certificate might not be able to be issued.

-Inspections must be booked before 4.30pm, the day before the requested inspection date and can be arranged either by using this online building inspection booking form or by phoning Council’s Customer Contact on 4325 8222 or 4350 5555.
+Inspections must be booked 48 hours prior to the requested inspection date and can be arranged either by using this online building inspection booking form or by phoning Council's Building Certification Team on 4325 8333.

 Inspections are generally done between 9am and 4pm.
 If a specific time is required, this can be arranged with the responsible Building Surveyor the day before or on the morning of the inspection date requested.

 Some of these inspections can be grouped together, limiting the amount of physical inspections required, but it is not possible to certify work retrospectively.
 For example, pier holes must be inspected before they are filled with concrete; or framework must be inspected before it is lined.

 - Start of building work inspection (before any excavation, clearing or demolition work)

 - After excavation for, and prior to the placement of any footings